moinwiki/moin/docs/intro/glossary.rst

       revision.

    data
-      Just the raw data, no more, no less (can be some text, an image, a pdf).
+      Just the raw data, no more, no less; can be some text, an image, a pdf.

    metadata
       Additional information related to or about some data.
 For example, if